 Manuals for Physicians, Practice Managers, and Staff

-Presbyterian hosts annual conferences throughout New Mexico for all contracted physical health, behavioral health and long term care providers for all lines of business.
-The sessions feature updates on policies, procedures and initiatives of Presbyterian Health Plan.
-Please find the quarter one conference materials below and the recorded webinar.
+Presbyterian hosts annual conferences throughout New Mexico for all contracted physical health, behavioral health and long-term care providers for all lines of business, including Commercial, Medicare and Centennial Care.
+The sessions feature updates on policies, procedures, state and federal reguations, and initiatives of Presbyterian Health Plan.
+Please find upcoming conferences and materials below.

 Presbyterian Dual Plus (HMO SNP) Training